mxagar/learning_to_learn_coursera/README.md

 The **reward** is fundamental!
 Habits work if we have rewards; thus, if we want to create a good habit, we need to add rewards to achievements!

 The **belief** that we can achieve something helps us solidify the habit.

+### 5.3 Journaling and Planing

+We should have two journals:
+1. Things we plan to do this week
+2. Things we plan to do the next day

+The second should be written the night before, so as to help our unconscious mind to prepare for them and work more focused on them.
+We can write small product oriented tasks, but it is better to collect process oriented ones.
+Do not put too many things on the list -- be realistic!

+Not only work should be go there, but also things like: go for a walk, finish time, etc. Planing quit time is fundamental, as important as planing working time; we should not work too much, actually we should fill in our time with leisure.

+The first pomodoros should de dicated to the most unpleasant tasks.

+## 6. Memory

+We have an overproportionated **visual and spatial** memory; it makes sense evolutionarily, since our ancestors need to know *where things are and how they look*.
+Therefore, we should make use of that memory somehow!

+If we want to transfer concepts from our working to our long-term memory, trying **memorable learning experiences/perceptions** is key; also, they need to be **repeated spaced in time**, otherwise memories dissipate.
+That means we need to **extend the time intervals between retrievals**.

+Other key aspects are
+- Thinking on impactful images and multi-sensorial aspects of the things we'd like to remember: smells, feels, sound, etc.
+- Actively doing something, like handwriting or drawing the concept.

+A great tool that makes the aforementioned possible are **index cards**: We put on one side the concept and on the other the key aspects, drawings, etc. We train by retrieving the content of the cards spaced in time.
+Tool to check out: Anki; and also the Anki format.

+### 6.1 What is long-term memory?

+Long-term memories (thus, what we learn) are stored thanks to the **hippocampus**.
+Note that some memories take some years to be consolidated!

+Memories are not static: they change when we retrieve or reactivate them, in a process called re-consolidation; this happens in such a way that it is not possible to distinguish between real memories and imagined details.
+This is specially true for children, who have vivid imagination.

+Memories are stored as neural synapses and can remain dormant for years.

+Spaced learning is fundamental, since it helps the consolidation of memories; if we learn for a exam the night before, we might remember what we learned, but it will quickly fade away - so that's a waste of time.

+**Astrocites** might also play an important role in learning according to recent studies.
+Astrocites are star-formed glial cells all over our brain that provide with nutrients, maintain and repair them, and maintain extracellular ion balance.
+Einstein had above average of these and when mice are injected with human atrocites learn faster.